Review of the NEW Fujifilm GFX 100 RF medium format camera

 3D Test-Chart

 Impressive, since I am testing lenses and cameras on my test chart, I have never seen such a well corrected lenses that is performing from f4 to f22 very good.
-In the range between f5.6 to f11 the lens is performing at the best.
-Typically, the performance of a lens is worst wide open, in the case of the fixed Fujinon 35mm at f4.
+In the range between f5.6 to f11 the lens is performing at its best.
+Typically, the performance of a lens is worst wide open, in the case of the fixed Fujinon GF 35mm f4 the biggest opening is f4.

 The optical performance of the Fujifilm GFX 100 RF is even at f4 impressive.
 The center of the images is sharp, the resolution already very high.
 The variation to the corners absolute minimal.
 No color fringes are visible.
-Also, the optical geometrical correction of this lens is great, distortions are.
-To ensure that we are not blinded by any software correction within the camera processor, I converted on my MAC uncorrected the RAW images to a JPEGs.
+Also, the optical geometrical correction of this lens is great, distortions are almost not visible.
+To ensure that we are not blinded by any software correction within the camera processor, I converted on my MAC the uncorrected RAW images to JPEGs for this blog.
 At the other end of the aperture range, f22 the smallest diaphragm opening with the 9 blades, which one typical use to create some sun stars, I noticed that the resolution is higher in the test chart image corners than in the center.
 This is of course complaining on a very high level.
 If you would compare the f22 image results with those of a 7Artisans 35mm f1.2 MK I at f16, the Fujinon 35mm f4 of the GFX 100 RF, is just perfect.
 The 7Artisans AF 27mm f2.8, I used with my Fujifilm X-PRO 3 for this comparison, has at f16 has a good resolution all over the image surface but has much higher geometrical distortion which, of course, can be compensated within the processing software.

-The level of details provided by the medium format sensor and the 102 mega pixel is painting a smile into the face of every photographer.
+The level of details provided by the medium format sensor and the 102 mega pixel will paint a happy smile into the face of every photographer.
 It´s such a difference in resolution and manly details to the 26 mega pixels of the Fujifilm X-PRO 3.
 The new APSC generation of the X- Series has 40 mega pixels as used for the X-T5, X-T50 and X-E5.
 I described my findings, comparing all three sensors, in the section about low-light photography.

 Comparison

-I want to compare the Fujifilm GFX 100 RF (with Fujinon GF 35mm f4 fixed lens) with my Fujifilm X-PRO 3 with 7Artisans AF 27mm f2.8.
+I want to compare the Fujifilm GFX 100 RF (with Fujinon GF 35mm f4 fixed lens) to my Fujifilm X-PRO 3 with the 7Artisans AF 27mm f2.8 lens.

-The foundation for this comparison is my “old” 3D Test-Chart I have produced in 2021 during the Covid shut down.
-I shot with both cameras, using the RAW format to save on my MAC an uncorrected JPEG file.
+The foundation for this comparison is my “old” 3D Test-Chart I have produced in 2021 during the Covid shut down in Germany.
+I shot with both cameras, using the RAW format data out of the camera to develop on my MAC an uncorrected JPEG file.

-Before someone “complains” in the comments, that this not a real camera test but for 80% a lens comparison, which is true and let´s be honest, we are comparing an approx. 5500€ Fujifilm GFX 100 RF including the fixed Fujinon GF 35mm f4 R lens with an 1800€ Fujifilm X-PRO3 and 150€ 7Artisans AF 27mm f2.8 lens.
+Before someone “complains” in the comments, that this is not a real camera test but for 80% a lens comparison, which is true.
+Let us be also honest, we are comparing an approx. 5500€ Fujifilm GFX 100 RF including the fixed Fujinon GF 35mm f4 R lens with an 1800€ Fujifilm X-PRO3 and 150€ 7Artisans AF 27mm f2.8 lens.
 The value comparison is almost 1:3 for the GFX 100 RF.

 Low-Light

-The handling of the Fujifilm GFX 100 RF, even without IBIS, for low-light shooting “out of the hand” is a big fun.
-The weight of the camera with the big sensor is making it easy to shoot even at 1/15s without unsharp pictures due to shaking hands.
+The handling of the Fujifilm GFX 100 RF, even without IBIS, for low-light shooting “out of the hand” is such a big fun.
+The weight of the camera with the big sensor is making it easy to shoot even at 1/15s without unsharp pictures.
 The minimal vibration by the central shutter is supporting this performance a lot.

-I have never used an IBIS camera (except my iPhone) and I believe I made so many great pictures under even harsh or dark situations.
-In low-light and “out of the hand” shooting the camera weight is important (the Fujifilm GFX 100 RF is well balanced and heavy enough), the right grip position and an additional hand supporting the camera bottom and lens.
-Advanced stabilization technics are leaning against a wall and if you want to get down to 1/10s and below breath out the air and hold it during shooting.
+I have never used an IBIS camera (except my iPhone) and I made so many great pictures under even harsh or dark situations.
+In low-light and “out of the hand” shooting, the camera weight is important (the Fujifilm GFX 100 RF is well balanced and heavy enough).
+Also, the right grip position and an additional hand supporting the camera bottom and lens stabilizes the camera in low-light condition.
+Advanced human stabilization technics are leaning against a wall and if you want to get down to 1/10s and below breath out the air and hold it during shooting.

-As on my Fujifilm X-PRO3 I have no need for IBIS on the Fujifilm GFX 100 RF, it´s perfect as it is.
+On my Fujifilm X-PRO3, I have no need for IBIS same is valid for the Fujifilm GFX 100 RF, it´s perfect as it is.
 If you don´t believe me, visit the Fujifilm X-DEN in Düsseldorf and try the camera yourself.

 Resolution

-At 35(28)mm 102mp, 45(36)mm 62mp, 63(50)mm 31mp, 80(65)mm 20mp (in brackets Full Frame focal length) are outstanding resolutions values and are providing a realistic alternative to system cameras where you need to change the lenses constantly.
-Of course, using cropping has an impact on the dynamic of the image but compared to the many advantages having such a “compact” medium format camera, where it´s fun to carry it around and have it daily with you on the road, this is to me not relevant at all.
+At 35(28)mm 102mp, 45(36)mm 62mp, 63(50)mm 31mp and 80(65)mm 20mp (in brackets Full Frame focal length) are outstanding resolution values and are providing a realistic alternative to system cameras where you need to change the lenses constantly.
+Of course, using cropping has an impact on the dynamic of the image but compared to the many advantages having such a “compact” medium format camera it does not matter. , To me it´s pure fun to have this camera daily with you on the road, so you are not missing any picture.

 Please have a close look to the cropping zoom example I have been shooting at the media harbor of Düsseldorf.
 To me a perfect proof to the described theory.
 The Fujifilm GFX 100 RF is so much more than a fixed lens camera, it´s a virtual system camera.